Fellowship-of-the-Link/old-TfT-test1/project/Project plan.md

 	* necessary tool and practice files edited
 * refine site and documentation in light of experience and feedback, creating v2 of both. (understandable by friends of friends)

-## Phase 2:  Friends of friends
+## Version 2:  Friends of friends

 * Widen the circle of invitees to other people we know interested in the field. see Blog: [[2.
 Mapping the thinking tool landscape]] & [[3.
 Why you probably won’t use that thinking tool the same way as anyone else]]
-* assess interest, support submitters. refine site, system & documentation
+* assess interest, support submitters, refine site, system & documentation

 We might do this several times before the site is ready for...

-## Phase 3: Full launch
+## Version 3: Full launch
 The site is promoted by all contributors.

 Details TBD.